aravindvalluri4/shopping-cart-exercise/README.md

 Ideal desgin would be to have different services like below.

-1.Menu service
+1. Menu service
-1.Basket Service
+2. Basket Service
-1.Offer Service
+3. Offer Service
-1.Products Service
+4. Products Service

 More Modern design would be to divide these services into Function as service(FAAS)